Khafli/kelompok-4/README.md

 The program displays:

-- The result of each guess
+- The weight cost
-- Hints or feedback
+- The distance cost
-- The number of remaining attempts
+- The service cost
-- The final game status (win/loss)
+- The total cost

 ---